haghighi59/AngularjsSPA/README.md

 # AngularjsSPA
 Directory search application using angulajs

-Please host Web site to (IIS) for using all features of application and accessing to data.json :
+Please host Application to (IIS) for using all features of application and accessing to data.json :

 To create a new Web site in IIS, follow these steps: